istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 cluster for further attacks on external services and legacy systems outside of the cluster.
 For that you need egress traffic control.

-Also note that you might need to control the egress traffic for compliance reasons.
+Compliance reasons might require you to control the egress traffic too.
 For example, the [Payment Card Industry (PCI) Data Security Standard](https://www.pcisecuritystandards.org/pci_security/) requires that both inbound and outbound traffic must be restricted to that which is necessary: